What is a charitable remainder unitrust?

 - Clients with significant assets;

-- Clients interested in converting the real estate into a gift that provides a stream of ongoing income;
+- Clients interested in converting real estate or other complex assets into a gift that provides a stream of ongoing income;

 - Clients who wish to give real estate and bypass associated gains;